kelson8/bo3-Zombies-Test-Map/Readme.md

 You can also download custom skybox assets from Devraw
 * https://www.devraw.net/assets

-## TODO
-Move the sounds and extra assets into a separate file in the releases section, I will just add a download link to these instead of including them in my repo.

 ## Mod Menu
 I have a basic mod menu that can be toggled in the `scripts/zm_test_map.gsh` file.
 If `DEVMAP` is set to 1 in that file, it enables the mod menu and developer functions to this map.